The White Unicorn: Production

 In December 1946 Phyllis Calvert was scheduled to play the lead.

 Filming began in March 1947.
 The film was made at Nettleford Studios.
 It was used to help build up Joan Greenwood who Rank were trying to make a star.

-Some scenes had to be re-cut for release in the US, notably when Margaret Lockwood and Dennis Prices's characters went on honeymoon together – their twin beds were too close together.
+Some scenes had to be re-cut for release in the US, notably when Margaret Lockwood and Dennis Price's characters went on honeymoon – their twin beds were too close.
 Lockwood's daughter had a small role.

 Reception

+Box office

 According to trade papers, the film was a "notable box office attraction" at British cinemas in 1947.

+Critical

-AllMovie called it "A "woman's picture" if ever there was one"; but Bosley Crowther in The New York Times was less sympathetic, calling it "...not an especially dramatic or otherwise appetizing serving of entertainment"; whereas Variety wrote "...his romantic melodrama will have rough handling by the highbrows, but should prove a box office winner.
+AllMovie called it "A 'woman's picture' if ever there was one".
+Bosley Crowther in The New York Times was less sympathetic, calling it "...not an especially dramatic or otherwise appetizing serving of entertainment".
+Variety wrote "... romantic melodrama will have rough handling by the highbrows, but should prove a box office winner.
 Story is on hokey side, but a tearjerker."

-It is not among Lockwood's most highly regarded films.